studiometa/vue-mapbox-gl/docs/components/MapboxMap.md

 - Type `[ String, Object ]`
 - Required `true`

-A map style definition, can be a JSON object following the [Mapbox Style specification] of an URL to such a JSON.
-This props is mapped to the `options.style` configuration on the map instantiation.
+A map style definition, can be a JSON object following the [Mapbox Style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/) of an URL to such a JSON.
+This prop is mapped to the `options.style` configuration of the map creation.

 ### `container`